 - Plastic fine mesh strainer

 For first fermentation:

 - 2-4 Tablespoons water kefir grains

 - 4 Tablespoons sugar

 - 3 1/2 cups filtered water

-- Optional for second fermentation - fruit juice, diced fruit, fresh or crystallized ginger
+- fruit juice, diced fruit, fresh or crystallized ginger

 - Wash and sterilize a quart-sized jar.
 Warm 1 cup of the filtered water and dissolve the sugar in it.
 Let cool to room temperature.
 Transfer to the jar, add kefir grains, and remaining filtered water.
 Cover jar with the cloth or coffee filter and secure with jar ring or rubber band.